 Apple’s €850m Irish data centre project goes up in smoke

-After fighting a seemingly never ending battle with campaigners, Apple has thrown its Ireland data centre project into the ‘too hard basket’.
+After fighting a seemingly never ending battle with campaigners, Apple has thrown its Ireland data center project into the ‘too hard basket'.

-The idea for its €850m data centre in western Ireland was first announced in 2015 but since then has been plagued with planning battles, most recently culminating in the Irish Supreme Court.
+The idea for its €850m data center in western Ireland was first announced in 2015 but since then has been plagued with planning battles, most recently culminating in the Irish Supreme Court.

-Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant’s plans to construct a massive data centre in Athenry.
+Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant's plans to construct a massive data center in Athenry.